 Students who have demonstrated competency or supplied evidence of entitlement to enter Stage 1 Diploma courses earn the right to begin Mainstream studies in their Major.
 BHCK's Admissions staff can share information about existing processes for acceptable transfer from other institutions or receiving Recognition for Prior Learning (RPL).

 Faculty Directory

-Head of Department: Ms. Carla E. Burton 25458624 c.burton@bhck.edu.kw
+Head of Department: Dr. Arezou Harraf 25458626 a.harraf@bhck.edu.kw